rylauq-solutions/PhanTask/phantask-backend/README.md

 Preconditions:
 --------------
-1.Admin is already registered and logged in.
+1.Admin account already exists and it is logged in.
 2.Admin has the required privileges to create other user's accounts.
 3.Role exists in the database.